Air Berlin: 2007–2012: Takeovers, expansion and new alliances

 In 2005, one of Air Berlin's Boeing 737-700s featured a special livery promoting Boeing's Dreamliner program.

 Following the takeover of LTU in 2007, the Airbus A330-200 (pictured) became part of Air Berlin's fleet.
-This long-haul aircraft enabled the airline to fly to intercontinental destinations like Bangkok (as in this case, depicting an approach to Suvarnabhumi Airport in 2008).

 In March 2007, Air Berlin took over German leisure airline LTU, gaining access to the long-haul market and becoming the fourth-largest airline group in Europe in terms of passenger traffic.
 This deal led to the introduction of Airbus A321 and Airbus A330 aircraft into Air Berlin's fleet.
 On 1 May 2009, the LTU brand was discontinued.

 On 7 July 2007, Air Berlin announced an order for 25 Boeing 787-8 Dreamliner long-haul aircraft, with further options and purchase rights.
 Three additional aircraft of this type were to be leased from International Lease Finance Corporation.

 On 21 August 2007, Air Berlin acquired a 49 percent shareholding in Swiss charter airline Belair, the remainder being owned by tour operator Hotelplan.
 Following the deal, Belair's long-haul business was terminated, and the fleet was replaced by Airbus A320 family aircraft operating scheduled flights on behalf of Air Berlin as well as charter flights for Hotelplan.
 On 20 September 2007, Air Berlin announced it intended to buy its competitor Condor in a deal that envisaged Condor's owner, Thomas Cook Group, taking a 30% stake in Air Berlin.
 However, the rapidly increasing price of jet fuel and other considerations led to the abandonment of the deal in July 2008.